8 Surprising Snail Facts You Should Know

 Garden snail crawling on a stone

 One of the greatest snail mysteries is its shell.
 Where does it come from?
 You might be surprised to learn that snails never “switch” shells, and they rarely (if ever) leave them.
 Snails are born with their shells.
 As the snail grows, the shell grows too.
-The shell is an integral part of the creature and essential for its survival.
+The snail shell is an integral part of the creature and essential for its survival.
 Without it, the snail risks drying out.
 Snails can even repair damage to them!

 Difference Between Slugs vs Snails